-It is quite possible that at some point you will get lost or injured in the bush, but good preparation could save a lot of grief, injury, and possibly your life.
+It is quite possible that at some point you will get lost or injured while hiking in the bush, but good preparation could save a lot of grief, injury, and possibly your life.
 There are several things you can do to minimise the chance of this, or reduce the consequences.

 - Ensure you are carrying appropriate gear for the activity.
 Generally it is too difficult for the rescue services to search for lost or delayed bushwalkers at night, so always check the overnight minimum temperatures and carry sufficient clothing to prevent hypothermia should you be caught out for an unexpected overnight in the bush.